react-cosmos/react-cosmos/README.md

 - Can be plugged into any other framework
 - Everything is a Component
 - Components are oblivious of ancestors
+- Any component can be represented by a URI
-- The state of a Component can be serialized at any given point in time
+- The state of the entire UI can be serialized at any given point in time
-- Any Component input can be represented by a URI
-- Components can implement any data mechanism*
+- Components can implement any data sync mechanism

-\* All Cosmos core mixins are agnostic on how data is populated inside a Component (see default [DataFetch](mixins/data-fetch.js) Ajax implementation.)

 ## Installation